 You and your doctor should discuss when and how you will take your insulin.
 Each person’s treatment is different.
 Some people who use regular insulin take it 30 to 60 minutes before a meal.
 Some people who use rapid-acting insulin take it just before they eat.

-Rapid-acting insulin (such as insulin lispro, insulin aspart and insulin glulisine) starts working in about 15 minutes.
-They last for 3 to 5 hours.
+- Rapid-acting insulin (such as insulin lispro, insulin aspart, and insulin glulisine) starts working in about 15 minutes.
+It lasts for 3 to 5 hours.

 What is rapid-acting insulin?
 How can it help control my blood sugar level?

-To keep your blood sugar level steady throughout the day, your doctor may also prescribe either a longer-acting insulin or another drug for you to take each day in addition to rapid-acting insulin.
+To keep your blood sugar level steady throughout the day, your doctor may also prescribe a longer-acting insulin.
+Or they may prescribe another drug for you to take each day in addition to rapid-acting insulin.

 When do I take rapid-acting insulin?

-Rapid-acting insulin should be injected no more than 15 minutes before you eat.
+You should inject rapid-acting insulin no more than 15 minutes before you eat.
 Your doctor will tell you how much insulin to inject.
 Remember, you should not wait more than 15 minutes to eat after you take this insulin shot.